SkygearIO/skygear-doc/content/plugin/first-plugin.md

 The name of the main file is arbitrary.
 You can name it however you want, but you have to specify the name of the main file when executing the plugin.
 We will call the main plugin file `sample.py`.

-The first thing you have to include in your plugin code is to import the `py-skygear` module:
+The first thing you have to include in your plugin code is to import the `skygear` module:

 ```
-import py-skygear
+import skygear
 ```

 This will import decorators for your plugin function.